 I’ll admit that I’m not a huge fan of firing clients, but that’s mainly because in the years of running my agency – I have insofar only once had to fire a client because in this scenario they were making a ton of bad decisions making us look bad.

 This is something that I just wasn’t able to account for in our process, but in a web design agency, you can basically account for every type of client.
-As long as you know how to deal with the requests that come your way and have a way of communicating with clients that are make their requests unclear (such as WP FeedBack PRO), you can make it work.
+As long as you know how to deal with the requests that come your way and have a way of communicating with clients that make their requests unclear (such as Atarim), you can make it work.